-- 1. Be polite (e.g. an all-caps message implies shouting); - 2.
+- 1. Be polite (i.e., an all-caps message implies shouting); - 2.
 Use appropriate language; - 3.
-Refrain from any activity that may be considered "cyberbullying," including but not limited to threats of violence, extortion, obscene or harassing messages, harassment, stalking, child pornography, and sexual exploitation; - 4.
-Maintain confidentiality of the user, colleagues, and scholars;

-- 5. Respect copyright laws; and - 6.
+Refrain from any activity that may be considered "cyber bullying," including but not limited to threats of violence, extortion, obscene or harassing messages, harassment, stalking, child pornography, and sexual exploitation; - 4.
+Maintain confidentiality of the user, colleagues, and Scholars; - 5.
+Respect copyright laws; and - 6.
 Be respectful in all aspects of network use.